 Here are a few quick notes about the ingredients in this recipe.
 You can see a complete list of ingredients and instructions in the full recipe card below.

-Honey - This natural sweetener pairs perfectly with the tart hibiscus and grapefruit elements.
-To make this drink vegan, substitute the honey for agave syrup in the same amount called for in the recipe.
+Honey - This natural sweetener pairs perfectly with the tart tea and grapefruit elements.

 Before you start: Set out a small saucepan, hibiscus tea, and honey.

 Step 1: Place 1 cup of water in a medium saucepan and bring to a boil.
-Remove from heat and add hibiscus tea.
+Remove from heat and add the tea.
 Allow steeping for 10 minutes.

 Step 3: Transfer simple syrup into an airtight container.

 Step 4: Place fresh ice cubes in a cocktail glass.
 Add grapefruit juice, vodka, hibiscus simple syrup, and lemon juice.